ploomber/soopervisor/doc/tutorials/kubernetes.rst

     argo submit -n argo training/argo.yaml

-You may keep track of execution by opening the GUI.
+You may keep track of execution by opening the UI.
 Check out the bucket to see output.

 **Congratulations!
 You just ran Ploomber on Kubernetes!**